 Computer Computer education is an integral part of our curriculum in the Lower School.
 The Computer Program in Kindergarten introduces the children to the basic computer parts and how a computer functions; using appropriate software the children enjoy learning.
 The computers are integrated into the activities of the classroom and the children are brought into the Computer Lab for one period each week.
-The Computer Program has been modified this year due to COVID-19.
-The computer teacher will bring in Chromebooks for each child.
-The children will not go to the Computer Lab.

 Physical Education Our philosophy within Kindergarten Physical Education is to create an enjoyable learning environment.
 At this age level we will encourage the students to explore their own space with close teacher interaction.
 They will develop their fundamental skills as well as learn cooperative play through organizational games.
-The Physical Education Program has been modified this year due to COVID-19.
-There will be no physical contact between the children (e.g. no contact sports or games).

-"The goal of education is to excite in the young a boundless sense of curiosity about life, so that the growing child shall come to comprehend it with an excitement tempered by awe and wonder. -John Garre irst Graders are insatiably curious, wonderfully adaptive and eager to learn.
+"The goal of education is to excite in the young a boundless sense of curiosity about life, so that the growing child shall come to comprehend it with an excitement tempered by awe and wonder.

+-John Garre

+irst Graders are insatiably curious, wonderfully adaptive and eager to learn.
 The quality of mental activity rather than the speed of development is emphasized and the curiosity and imagination of the child is rewarded.
 Playing well in a group and cooperating by taking turns become second nature.
-The goal is for the child to have a good sense of self, aware of being a separate person who functions independently of his/her family.
-The capacity of the child to use language will grow tremendously this year, and he/she will become more aware of current events and motivated enough to start choosing books to read independently.
-They will begin to understand the use of math to solve problems in the world around them.
+The goal is for the child to have a good sense of self, aware of being a separate person who functions independently of the child's family.
+The capacity of the child to use language will grow tremendously this year, and the child will become more aware of current events and motivated enough to start choosing books to read independently.
+The children will begin to understand the use of math to solve problems in the world around them.
 The children are encouraged to fulfill these goals with praise for their individual efforts.
-It is hoped that the First Grader experiences the success he/she needs to help build a strong foundation for future personality growth and development.
+It is hoped that the First Grader experiences the success they need to help build a strong foundation for future personality growth and development.